ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 ![Content tree in the menu](left_menu_tree.png "Content tree in the menu")

-For more information on custom configuration, see [content tree](https://doc.ibexa.co/en/2.5/guide/config_back_office/#content-tree) in the developer documentation.
+For more information on custom configuration, see [content tree](https://doc.ibexa.co/en/2.5/guide/config_back_office/#content-tree) in Developer Documentation.

-For full description of the interface, see [content tree](https://doc.ibexa.co/projects/userguide/en/2.5/content_model/#content-tree) in the user documentation.
+For full description of the interface, see [content tree](https://doc.ibexa.co/projects/userguide/en/2.5/content_model/#content-tree) in User Documentation.

 ### Webpack Encore